opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Computes the per-element sum of two arrays or an array and a scalar.

-    :param src1: The first source array
+    :param src1: The first source array.

-    :param src2: The second source array.
-It must have the same size and same type as  ``src1``
+    :param src2: The second source array of the same size and type as  ``src1`` .

-    :param sc: Scalar; the second input parameter
+    :param sc: A scalar.
+This is the second input parameter.

-    :param dst: The destination array; it will have the same size and same type as  ``src1`` ; see  ``Mat::create``
+    :param dst: The destination array of the same size and type as  ``src1`` .
+See  ``Mat::create`` .

-    :param mask: The optional operation mask, 8-bit single channel array; specifies elements of the destination array to be changed
+    :param mask: An optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.

 The functions ``add`` compute: